fieldtrip/website/tutorial/mvpa_light.md

     cfg.mvpa.preprocess = 'zscore';

-Nested z-scoring means that the means and standard deviations are calculated on the train data and then applied to both the train and the test data.
+Nested z-scoring means that the means and standard deviations are calculated on the train data and then applied to both train and test data.
 This assures that no information from the test set flows into the processing of the train set.
 The available preprocessing functions are listed in the [preprocess folder](https://github.com/treder/MVPA-Light/tree/master/preprocess) on the GitHub page.
 You can specify an operation by omitting `mv_preprocess_`.
 For instance, the file `mv_preprocess_demean` corresponds to the string `'demean'`.